-Initially, members, clients, or the general public should report cases of suspected misconduct to the Chairman of the WMA Ethics and Standards Committee or directly to the WMA President.
-Reports of allegations must ultimately be filed with the Board.
+Initially, members, clients, or the general public (complainant) should report cases of suspected misconduct to the chairperson of the WMA Standards and Ethics Committee or the WMA president.
+Reports of allegations will be filed with the WMA Executive Board (Board), either by the WMA president or by the Standards and Ethics Committee chairperson within five days of submission of the allegations.
 Allegations must be in writing, signed and dated by the complainant and, to the extent reasonably possible, specify the date, time, place, person or persons involved, and the circumstances of the alleged misconduct.
 Allegations of misconduct will be treated in a confidential manner.